taha-webonise/assignment/bash-assignment/readme.md

 	5. Lists groups using groups command.
 Alternate could be reading /etc/group file.

-	6. Lists all files in home directory excluding directories.
+	6. Lists all files in home directory using tree command.
+Output is in tree like structure (heirarchical).

 Script file_operations.sh accomplishes following tasks